 Feel deeply nourished, supported and physically aligned after the birth of your baby.

 The Rebozo Closing Ritual is much more than just a physical treatment.
-The ritual is done with the use of Rebozos (cotton woven Mexican scarves) to honour, celebrate and nurture the new mother and close the period of pregnancy and birth.
-It helps to end one cycle and aids the new mother to transition into a new one, the cycle of motherhood; regardless of how many children she has beared and birthed.
+The ritual is done with the use of Rebozos (cotton woven Mexican scarves) to honor, celebrate, and nurture the new mother and close the period of pregnancy and birth.
+It helps to end one cycle and aids the new mother to transition into a new one, the cycle of motherhood; regardless of how many children she has born and birthed.

 We have carefully collected knowledge on postpartum care from our own grandmothers, who highlighted the importance of receiving support and nourishment from other women.

 The Rebozo Closing Ritual is possible after vaginal birth, cesarean & VBAC - even 20 years after they took place.
-Because of its versatility, the ritual is also used for other important phases in life f.e. pregnancy loss (miscarriage or abortion), menopause, change of career or moving.
+Because of its versatility, the ritual is also used for other important phases in life f.e. pregnancy loss, menopause, change of career, or moving.

 Feel free to ask for more information about the Rebozo Closing Ritual.

 + pelvic balance and positioning of the inner organs